Virtuant/hadoop-admin-2019/docs/pig-baseball.md

 <img src="https://user-images.githubusercontent.com/558905/40613898-7a6c70d6-624e-11e8-9178-7bde851ac7bd.png" align="left" width="50" height="50" title="ToDo Logo" />
 <h4>5.
 Determine First and Last name for the each player</h4>

+a.
 Load master data to Pig using the PigStorage() function.

+b.
 Read relevant fields from the file.
 In this case we are interested in 13th & 14th fields for each record using FOREACH and generate command:

+c.
 Join PLAYERS dataset with the result dataset from previous task based on the common field `playerID`.

+d.
 Create a new dataset having Year, Player’s First and Last Name and the MAX using FOREACH and GENERATE commands.

+e.
 Make sure that data is sorted on Year in ascending order.

-Get the output using DUMP command
+Get the final output using DUMP command

 ### Results